What Is a Personal Guarantee?

 A personal guarantee is a signed agreement between lender and borrower where the borrower agrees to be personally responsible for the loan should their business default.
-Lenders seek this type of guarantee when an entrepreneur is applying for a business loan.
+Lenders seek this type of guarantee when an entrepreneur applies for a business loan.

-Typically, when a small business loan goes into default, the assets of the business are on the hook.
+Typically, when a small business loan goes into default, the business's assets are on the hook.
 With a personal guarantee, you agree to put your personal assets up as well.

-Will a personal guarantee increase my chances of getting financed?
+Will a personal guarantee increase my financing chances?

 Yes.
 A personal guarantee makes the loan a safer bet for the financier because they know they have other options outside your business assets should you default on the loan.
 Not only does a personal guarantee increase your chances of getting a loan, but it may also get you better loan terms like a lower interest rate.

 Bad business credit?
 A personal guarantee can help

 Businesses that apply for loans are often in varying states of stability and growth.
 Growing businesses that haven’t had time to build credit may have a hard time getting a business loan without a personal guarantee.
 It would simply be too risky for the banks to finance such a loan.

 But many business owners have several valuable personal assets and a decent personal credit score, so they can sign a personal agreement to decrease the lender's risk and increase their chance of getting a loan.

 Even if your personal credit is less-than-ideal, a personal guarantee may still be able to get you the financing you need.
 If not, there are other loan options for businesses with bad credit.